 After moving back to Denver (because Aspen was too expensive) and working in animal rescue (her true passion) she found that philanthropic work was where she belonged.
 Aside from her efforts in public media, Paula also volunteers for The Cancer League of Colorado, Colorado Beagle Rescue, the ASPCA and serves as a Keeper Assistant at the Denver Zoo.
 She has (finally) finished her concept for a documentary that will benefit Freedom Service Dogs, an organization that saves shelter dogs and trains them to serve veterans and people with disabilities.

-Paula is responsible for strategizing with businesses and organizations to support Colorado Public Television through corporate sponsorships of programming and special events.
+Paula is responsible for strategizing with businesses and organizations to support PBS12 through corporate sponsorships of programming and special events.
 She also plans, promotes and executes the station’s fundraising concert events held at such venues as The Paramount Theater, Red Rocks, and the Denver Center for the Performing Arts.